Optimal quantum algorithm for Gibbs state preparation

-We start by introducing the generator of the quantum Gibbs sampling algorithm from \cite{chen2023efficient}.
+\emph{Quantum Gibbs sampling—} We start by introducing the generator of the quantum Gibbs sampling algorithm from \cite{chen2023efficient}.
 We set a $\beta>0$, and a Hamiltonian $H$ over a $D$-dimensional lattice of spin systems $\Lambda\equiv [0,L]^D$ with system size $n:=|\Lambda|=(L+1)^D$.
 The Lindbladian is

 where $\gamma(\omega):=\operatorname{exp}(-{(\beta\omega+1)^2}/{2})$ and $\mathcal{D}^{a,\alpha}_\omega$ is a dissipative term with jump operators

 with $f(t):=\operatorname{exp}(-{t^2}/{\beta^2})\,\sqrt{\beta^{-1}\sqrt{2/\pi}}\,$.
 We define the local Pauli matrices on site $a$ as $A^{a,1}\equiv \sigma_x,\,A^{a,2}\equiv \sigma_y$ and $A^{a,3}\equiv \sigma_z$.
 The Hamiltonian term is given by